 "Shit, I'm late!"
 I said.
 "I'll see you guys later."
 I tossed over my shoulder as I shot out of there to hail a cab.

 I heard vague calls goodbye as I overanalysed every item of clothing in my wardrobe to figure out what to wear on my date.
-I had been planning to tell them about it but hearing that FDR was planning to recon' Tuck's I had decided not to.
-Stuart seemed like a nice guy – we'd met briefly a few times at work (we were both hired geeks for the military) so I'd seen no harm in accepting a date.
+I had been planning to tell them about it but after hearing that FDR was planning to recon' Tuck's I had decided not to.
+Stuart seemed like a nice guy – we'd met briefly a few times at work (we were both doctors) so I'd seen no harm in accepting a date.
 Hindsight is great thing though.

 What do you think of Jessie?
 How is my characterisation?
 Did you like it/love it/hate it?
 Please let me know!